supyrb/ConfigurableShaders/README.md

   * Surface Transparent Shader
   * ~Unlit Transparent Shader~
   * ~UI blend mode Shader~
+* ~Support vertex color for every shader~
 * Add example scenes and example Materials showing off different use cases
+* Make it compliant with UPM

 ## Contribute
 We would ❤love to hear from you.